keu/docs/astro/set-up-ci-cd.md

 Depending on your organization, you might be required to maintain multiple repositories for a single Astro project.
 Data teams that implement this strategy typically manage DAGs in one repository and Astro project settings, such as Python packages and worker configuration, in another repository.

-his strategy is recommended if:
+This strategy is recommended if:

 - You have strict security requirements for who can update specific project files.
 - You want to minimize complexity for project contributors at the expense of a more complex CI/CD pipeline.